 How do you improve visualization?

 Every process map will be different and will focus on different things.
 This can take some time and should take some consideration.
-But you shouldn’t overthink it or make it more complicated than it needs to be.
+But don't overthink it or make it more complicated than it needs to be.
 The goal is to produce a document that is easy to read and understand so it will be used by its intended audience.
-Following are a few tips to help you get started.
+Following are a few tips on how to improve visualization.

 Identify the start and end points